 (TV and radio also work but may annoy your family or

 voices don’t have any power over you and can’t force you to do

 Join a self-help

 group for people with similar experiences to yours (see

-trust to tell you if you are becoming unwell again.
+you trust that they can tell you if you are becoming

 Learn about schizophrenia and your

 mental health worker, psychiatrist - or someone else with